Bribery Law & Defense

 - When the defendant gave or offered something of value he or she did so with the intent to unlawfully influence the executive officer's action or decision

-In California, bribery occurs when a government employee accepts, or agrees to accept, something of value from any person other than his or her employer, with the intention of giving the person who offered the bribe special treatment, such as forego criminal prosecution, or give a permit to a constuction developer that is otherwise not entitled to a permit.
+Bribery occurs when a government employee, such as an officer, accepts, or agrees to accept, something of value from any person other than his or her employer, with the intention of giving the person who offered the bribe special treatment, such as foregoing criminal prosecution, or giving a permit to a construction developer that is otherwise not entitled to the permit.

 It is crime to offer a bribe, accept a bribe, or even request a bribe; therefore, even if the officer who was solicited to take a bribe does not accept the bribe, or accepts the bribe but does not perform as promised, the crime of bribery is complete.

-Bribery charged under PC 641.3(a) may be charged either as a felony or misdemeanor depending on the amount of money received in the bribery.
+PC 641.3(a): Commercial bribery, may be charged either as a felony or misdemeanor depending on the amount of money received in the bribery.

-In addition to any jail or prison sentence, criminal convictions of bribery can lead to other severe penalties: Immigration issues (non-U.S. citizens), fines, lawsuits, and employment loss, probation sentence, professional license revocation, and more.
+In addition to a possible jail or prison sentence, criminal convictions of bribery can lead to other severe penalties, including: Immigration consequences ( for non-U.S. citizens), professional licensing consequences, penalty fines, civil lawsuits, restraining orders, employment loss, probation or parole terms, loss of civil rights (including the right to own or possess firearms for felony convictions), and more.

-If you have been charged with bribery, or penal code 641.3, 67, or 68, contact a criminal defense lawyer to learn your rights and options without delay.
+If you have been charged with the crime of bribery, contact our criminal defense lawyers to learn your rights and defense options without delay.
+Our criminal attorneys are available seven days a week and we offer free consultations.
+Call today!

 Criminal Defense Attorneys